 Galvanized Steel AdvantagesSince its sacrificial zinc layer protects from many different types of environmental conditions, galvanized steel offers many unique benefits, these include:

-- Rust Resistance: Iron in steel is incredibly prone to rusting, but zinc acts as a protective buffer between moisture, oxygen, and the steel.
+- Rust Resistance: Iron in steel is incredibly prone to rust, but zinc acts as a protective buffer between moisture, oxygen, and steel.

 - Easy Inspection: It’s fairly simple to tell how strong a galvanized coating is, just by looking at it.
-There are also quick stress tests that can tell you how thick the zinc is.
+Quick stress tests that can tell you how thick the zinc is.

 - Sacrificial Anode: This ensures that any damaged steel is protected by the surrounding zinc coating.
 It doesn’t matter if the steel section is completely exposed; the zinc will still corrode first.

 - Longer Life: With galvanization, a piece of industrial steel is expected to last more than 50 years in average environments and can last over 20 years with severe water exposure.
 No maintenance required.